MichaelClerx/cellml-validation/cellml_1_0/cellml_1_0_quick.md

 Technically, table 2 defines both meter and metre as base units, implying you can't convert between metres and meters.
 This is pointed out in the [errata to 1.1](https://www.cellml.org/specifications/cellml_1.1/errata).
 In these tests we assume they are simply aliases.

+(Note that this problem does not arise for liter and litre, because these are both derived units.)

+#### Deka and deca

+Although "deca" is the SI spelling, the CellML 1.1 spec only allows "deka".

 ## MathML and the CellML subset